byterubpay/byterub-site/_posts/2019-01-21-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2019-01-21.md

 **\<suraeNoether>** sorry sarang, i don't want to interrupt
 **\<sarang>** np go ahead
 **\<lurkinandlearnin>** is there a list of speakers for the conference?
-**\<suraeNoether>** i found all those old Monero Protocol Standards documents I started writing last year, and I'm wondering if folks still want me to compose the v0.1 versions of these rather short text documents into something to put up on our github
+**\<suraeNoether>** i found all those old ByteRub Protocol Standards documents I started writing last year, and I'm wondering if folks still want me to compose the v0.1 versions of these rather short text documents into something to put up on our github
 **\<lurkinandlearnin>** or not official yet?
 **\<suraeNoether>** lurkinandlearnin: check out konferenco.xyz
-**\<suraeNoether>** the benefit of having the standards instead of a single big zero-to-monero document is this:
+**\<suraeNoether>** the benefit of having the standards instead of a single big zero-to-byterub document is this:
 **\<suraeNoether>** we can update each one piecemeal and only update it if something has changed. this reduces overhead work on documentation. and if it's on github, anyone can update them, we don't have to go find kurt magnus or koe
 **\<sarang>** FWIW the ZtM doc is on github and can be PRed
 **\<sarang>** but I see the point about modularity